Master in Management programme structure

 SECOND YEAR ("M2" year):

-Specialisation and integration to the world of work
+Specialisation and getting into the world of work

 During the second year, students acquire a specialisation.
 This final-year specialisation and internship are key to employability.

-This year’s teaching and content is entirely in English as part of an MSc (for students enrolled in the “3rd Cycle” programmes and Specialised Masters, teaching is also carried out in French).
+This year’s teaching and content is entirely in English as part of an MSc (for students enrolled in the specialised masters, teaching is also carried out in French).